bytebase/bytebase/docs/writing-guide.md

 >
 > ❌ Migrating to Google Cloud

-8. Don't introduce a procedure with a partial sentence that's completed by the numbered steps.
+8. Don't introduce a procedure with a partial sentence completed by the numbered steps.

 > ✅ To customize the buttons, follow these steps:
 >
 > ✅ Customize the buttons:
 >
 > ❌ To customize the buttons:

 # Readings